(All fields required)

 Certification: PNCB, 2013.

-Julie D. Knapp, RN, MS, FNP received her BSN from Capital University in 1992.
-She worked as an RN on the Bone Marrow Transplant Unit at Arthur G. James Cancer Institute at Ohio State University.
+Julie D. Knapp, RN, APRN, FNP, received her BSN from Capital University in 1992.
+She worked as a registered nurse on the Bone Marrow Transplant Unit at Arthur G. James Cancer Institute at Ohio State University.
 She proceeded to work at Children's Hospital in Columbus, Ohio, as an RN in the emergency room ICU and the outpatient surgery center.
-In 1999 she moved to obtain her Masters of Science and Family Nurse Practitioner degrees at D'Youville College.
+In 1999 she moved to obtain her Master of Science and Family Nurse Practitioner degrees at D'Youville College.

 During that time, Julie continued to work as a pediatric RN in the Neonatal ICU at Sister's Hospital in Buffalo, New York.
 She graduated with honors from D'Youville College in 2001.

-Nurse Practitioner, Division of Gastroenterology, Hepatology, and Nutrition
+Nurse Practitioner, Interdisciplinary Feeding Team, Division of Gastroenterology

 Susan Miller, MSN, CNP, PNP-BC Nurse Practitioner, Gastroenterology